docpad/docpad-plugin-nodesass/README.md

 ### Output Style
 This option is not supported by [`libsass`](https://github.com/hcatlin/libsass) (and neither are sourcemaps).

-### Debug info
+### Debug Info
 ```
 debugInfo: false|'normal'|'map'
 ```
-`normal` will print comments in the output css that indicates the source file name and line number. `map` will produce a file the same way `--dubug-info` will in the Sass CLI.
+`normal` will print comments in the output css that indicates the source file name and line number. `map` will produce a file the same way `--debug-info` will in the Sass CLI.
 Using either of these options instead of `none` will prevent you from being able to run any other process on the file (e.g. `FILE.css.scss.eco`), because `debugInfo` requires passing an actual file instead of `stdin`.

 ### Render Underscore Stylesheets
 ```